k-leong/aws-resume-project/README.md

     - Visitor counter implemented using Lambda function
     - Counter was updated using DynamoDB
 - Infrastructure as Code
-    - Used Terraform to deploy resources
+    - Used Terraform to create and deploy resources
 - CI/CD
     - Set up GitHub Actions to test and deploy code changes
     - Implemented remote backend using S3 bucket to store terraform state files and DynamoDB as state lock